OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

     - Presentations of deliverables by workpackage:

        - WP leader presenting + if necessary deliverable leaders
-       - Duration per WP: depending of the amount of contetn to present
+       - Duration per WP: depending of the amount of content to present

+--

     - Presentation on dissemination, management, and use of resources
     - Discussion among the reviewers